2019 methode ancestrale portfolio

 At Bella we produce our sparkling wines in the traditional method to showcase a single varietal, from a single vineyard and a single vintage.
 The traditional method implies a second fermentation happens in the bottle to produce the bubbles you enjoy so much.
-After the primary fermentation (which occurs in tank and/or barrel) the juice is filtered and then a sugar and yeast mixture is added to trigger a second fermentation in the bottle.
+After the primary fermentation (which occurs in tank and/or barrel) a sugar and yeast mixture is added to trigger a second fermentation in the bottle.
 Through the process of riddling, and then finally disgorging, the dead yeast (or lees) is removed from the bottle while maintaining the bubbles.

 But it hasn’t always been so … allow us to introduce you to Methode Ancestrale.

 The origins of sparkling wine are a bit murky but the story goes as such: in the 15th century some monks believing their still wine had fully fermented bottled the juice and laid it down.
 When spring came, and the temperatures warmed up, bottles started exploding everywhere!
 Those that didn’t explode under the pressure of a continued fermentation tasted fantastic and sparkling wine was created.
 Ancestrale wine making is extremely high risk and must be carefully controlled in order to produce the desired results.
 Because of the ancestrale method’s volatility the traditional method evolved as the second fermentation in the bottle is more controlled and stable.